Mfundo-debug/smart-face_detection/README.md

 # Smart Registration System with AI

-The System presents a comprehensive study on the development of a Smart RegistraƟon System with AI, Object Detection & Computer Vision for Attendance.
-The system aims to revolutionize the traditional attendance management process in educational insƟtutions or Conference meetings by leveraging advanced technologies.
+The System presents a comprehensive study on the development of a Smart Registration System with AI, Object Detection & Computer Vision for Attendance.
+The system aims to revolutionize the traditional attendance management process in educational institutions or Conference meetings by leveraging advanced technologies.
 The motivation behind this system is the need for a more efficient and accurate attendance tracking system that can overcome the limitations of manual methods

 ## Objectives